0117 457 6000

 • Base layers: Pack a few long-sleeved tops and thermal leggings, to keep you dry and warm.

-• Insulator Jackets: If you’re wearing a shell Jacket, it’s recommended to wear a mid-layer insulator jacket under your ski jacket.
+• Insulator Jackets: If you’re wearing a shell jacket (a thinner ski jacket), it’s recommended to wear a mid-layer insulator jacket underneath.

 • Mid-layers: A thin fleece or merino wool jumper will add an extra level of warmth.